 Blue Neon Tetra and Gold Neon Tetras

-Blue Neon Tetras are a color variant where the powder blue of the side stripe covers the entire upper half of the fish!
-Also known as Blue Diamond Neon Tetras, these are beautiful fish that are just as suitable for community and planted aquariums.
+Blue Neon Tetras are another wonderful color variant.
+Here the powder blue of the side stripe covers the entire upper half of the fish.
+They are also known as Blue Diamond Neon Tetras.
+These beautiful fish are just as suitable for community and planted aquariums.

 The Gold Neon Tetra is even more striking; it has just the barest hint of blue and no brown.
-The red can either be bright or entirely gone, with a pale peach to gold tone covering the rest of the fish.
+The red can either be bright or entirely gone, with a pale peach to gold tone along the fish’s body.

 Cardinal Tetras are gaining in popularity, almost to the point of surpassing the Neon Tetra!
 They look incredibly similar, as the Cardinal Tetras also have a blue stripe on the upper half of their body and a red stripe on the lower half.